WGUNDERWOOD/motifcluster/README.md

 ### Installation

-The R package can be installed from the GitHub master branch with:
+The R package can be installed from CRAN with:

 ```
-install_github("wgunderwood/motifcluster/R")
+install.packages("motifcluster")
 ```

 ### Dependencies